acerasoni/Imperium-About/index.md

 # <a name="mi"></a>Merchant Integration

 Merchants must setup the Sync Up page in their subscription process.
-They may do so through the use of a simple client-side SDK, that will create the input field, handle all necessary network requests.
+They may do so through the use of a simple client-side SDK that will create the input field and handle all necessary network requests.
 As good practice, the merchant should display the outcome of the sync up attempt.

 ![SyncUp](https://user-images.githubusercontent.com/32521086/87015372-a0e46300-c1cd-11ea-8f01-0b78bf0eb665.png)